irishshagua/debezium-postgres-shutdown/README.md

 ## Results
-Current Debezium PostgreSQL connector's implementation will fail in both tests.
-The applied fix eliminates problem, but requires hearbeat be enabled
+Current Debezium PostgreSQL connector's implementation will keep running in both cases, while DBZ-1727 will stop a connector when heartbeat is enabled

 ## GitHub Actions
 If you don't want to run tests manually, but interested in results,